 The 2022 Saint Gregory Lecture | Thurs.
 March 24 | 5:15 PM

 This year's Saint Gregory Lecturer is the Rev. Brian Dunkle, S.J., Associate Professor of Historical Theology at Boston College.
 Fr.
 Dunkle will be speaking on the topic "Consecrating the Quotidian in Ambrosian Hymnody."
 The lecture is scheduled to take place on Thursday, March 24 at 5:15 PM in Pryzbyla Center, Great Room A. It will be followed by a reception and is open to the public.
 For disability accommodations, please contact email@example.com at least one week before the event.

 On Friday, March 25, at 2:00 pm, Fr.
 Dunkle will lead a graduate seminar on the topic "The Early Reception of Ambrose's Hymns."
 To register for this event, please email firstname.lastname@example.org.

 The Saint Gregory Lecture is sponsored by the Saint Gregory Institute for the Study of Latin Liturgical Texts, a collaborative project of the International Commission on English in the Liturgy and the Department of Greek and Latin.

-Celebrating our graduates and their placement success
+Celebrating our recent graduates and their placement success